stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 The current structure lets us read our spec as "toDigits, converts a number to a list of digits".
 This is, at least, the behavior we expect to see.

-If we run the spec now, it should fail with an uncaught exception, because `toDigits` is not yet implemented.
+If we run the spec now, it should fail with an uncaught exception because `toDigits` is not yet implemented.

-So let's add the minimal implementation needed for the spec to pass.
+Let's add the minimal implementation needed for the spec to pass.
 We'll do this in the `Luhn.Internal` module:

 ```haskell